Boston Manor House: Description of the house

 The wall have been hung with hand-printed flock wallpaper.
 Much of the furniture in the house has been lent by the Gunnersbury Park Museum.

 The art collection includes an oil on canvas of Christopher Clitherow by Godfrey Kneller; oils of Syon House and Isleworth by James Isaiah Lewis; an oil of James Clitherow (1766–1841) by Henry William Pickersgill; and an oil of James Clitherow (1731–1805) by George Romney.

 Park opening hours and events

 The park is free and open to the public every day: 8am-dusk It has a modern and fully equipped children's playground, plus 3 tennis courts, and a basketball court.
 Friends of Boston Manor volunteers run a cafeteria at weekends.
 Recently a Nature Trail has been laid out.
-There are formal lawns and an ornamental lake with wild fowl.
-Car Boot sales are held first Saturday of every month from 9 a.m. to 1 p.m.
+There are formal lawns and an ornamental lake with wildfowl.
+Car boot sales are held on the first Saturday of every month from 9 a.m. to 1 p.m.

-The manor has been undergoing major restoration work since 2019 and might reopen in 2023.